 Answers to the Most Common Questions about NDIS

-The National Disability Insurance Scheme, also referred to as the NDIS, provides funding to people with disability for supports and services.
-It’s common for many people to have questions regarding the NDIS and how it works.
-Here, we offer some guidance, and help to answer some of the most frequently asked questions.
+The National Disability Insurance Scheme is also known as the NDIS.
+It provides funding to people with disability for supports and services.
+Many people have questions regarding the NDIS and how it works.
+Here, we offer guidance and help answer some of the most frequently asked NDIS questions.

 What is the NDIS?

-The NDIS provides funding for people with disability to access the supports and services they may need to live and enjoy their life, and achieve their goals.
-Goals may include more independence, more community participation, improved health and wellbeing, or help to gain employment.
+The NDIS provides funding for people with disability to access the supports and services they may need to live, enjoy life, and achieve their goals.
+These goals may include more independence, community participation, improved health and wellbeing, or help to gain employment.

 Can I receive NDIS funding?

-• Live in Australia and be and Australian citizen, or hold a permanent visa, or a protected special category visa.
+• Live in Australia and be an Australian citizen, or hold a permanent visa, or a protected special category visa.

 What disabilities are likely to be eligible for NDIS funding?

 The NDIS may provide funding for intellectual disability, autism, cerebral palsy, genetic conditions that result in permanent intellectual and physical impairments, spinal cord injury or brain injury or amputation that results in severe loss of strength and movement, permanent blindness or permanent hearing loss.
-A detailed list can be found on the NDIS website.
+You may also be eligible for the NDIS if you have a psychosocial disability.
+You can find a detailed list on the NDIS website.

 How do I apply for the NDIS?